shao2005/PhoneBook-API/README.md

 ```
 This will create a separate docker compose to run the tests on, and will terminate when done.

+---

 ## Logging:
 The application uses Winston for logging.
 Logs are stored in the logs/app.log file in the container, and will also be displayed on the Console.
 The logs include timestamps, log levels (info, error, etc.), and actions taken.

+---
+## Postman Collection for API Requests

+To make API testing easier, I included a Postman collection in this repository.

+### Steps to Import the Collection:

+1. Download the `postman_collection.json` file from the repository.
+2. Open Postman.
+3. Click on **Import** in the upper left corner of Postman.
+4. Select the downloaded `postman_collection.json` file.
+5. The collection will be imported, and you can now run the requests.

+This will help you easily test the API endpoints provided in this project.